stockphrase/no-silo/content/courses/writing-2/syllabus.md

 ## Reading, Thinking, Discussing, Reflecting, Writing

-Each week of this course follows a relatively predictable pattern.
-Mondays and Wednesdays are discussion days, where we commonly examine a reading together in class; Fridays are workshop days, where we learn and practice certain critical skills that are used in academic writing and conversations.
 Here is a list of the typical assignments and activities that we will do each week:

 - Before we meet to discuss a reading as a class, each of you will carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.

--   As you read, I ask that you [`annotate`](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself.
-Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis.
+-   As you read, I ask that you [annotate](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself.
+Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis. *This requires that you print out the text before you begin reading it.*

--   After annotating the text, take [`critical notes`](/resources/open-handbook/chapter-2/) on it.
+-   After annotating the text, take [critical notes](/resources/open-handbook/chapter-2/) on the text in a separate document.
 These notes will be valuable to you later, when you write your essays.

--   After annotating and taking notes, post a `critical response` to the text on the discussion forum in [Canvas](https://canvas.dartmouth.edu).
-Attach your critical notes to the response post you submit in Canvas.

--   Finally, write a `reflective journal entry` each week that catalogs your thoughts and ideas for the week.
+-   After annotating and taking notes, contribute to [Hive](/resources/hive), our open-source repository of notes, ideas, and questions about our course readings.

-The following four numbered sections explain each of these assignments in more detail:
+The following three numbered sections explain each of these assignments in more detail:

 ### 1) Annotating Texts